umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 ## Prerequisites

-Required minimum versions of Umbraco CMS:
+Required minimum versions:

-- CMS: 10.3.1
+- Umbraco CMS: 10.3.1
 - Algolia.Search: 6.13.0

-## How To Use

-### Authentication
+## Authentication

 The communication with Algolia is handled through their [.NET API client](https://www.algolia.com/doc/api-client/getting-started/install/csharp/?client=csharp), which requires an Application ID and an API key.

 They are used to initialize the [`SearchClient`](https://github.com/algolia/algoliasearch-client-csharp/blob/master/src/Algolia.Search/Clients/SearchClient.cs) which handles indexing and searching operations.

-### Configuration
+## Configuration

 The following configuration is required for working with the Algolia API: